Adrenal Insufficiency and Addison's Disease

 Points to Remember

-Adrenal insufficiency is a disorder that occurs when the adrenal glands do not produce enough of certain hormones.
+- Adrenal insufficiency is an endocrine, or hormonal, disorder that occurs when the adrenal glands do not produce enough of certain hormones.

-Primary adrenal insufficiency, also called Addison's disease, occurs when the adrenal glands are damaged and cannot produce enough of the hormone cortisol and often the hormone aldosterone.
+- Addison’s disease, the common term for primary adrenal insufficiency, occurs when the adrenal glands are damaged and cannot produce enough of the adrenal hormone cortisol.
+The adrenal hormone aldosterone may also be lacking.

-Secondary adrenal insufficiency occurs when the pituitary gland fails to produce enough adrenocorticotropin (ACTH), a hormone that stimulates the adrenals to produce cortisol.
+- Secondary adrenal insufficiency occurs when the pituitary gland fails to produce enough adrenocorticotropin (ACTH), a hormone that stimulates the adrenal glands to produce cortisol.
 If ACTH output is too low, cortisol production drops.

-Treatment of adrenal insufficiency involves replacing, or substituting, the hormones that the adrenal glands are not making.
+- Adrenal insufficiency is treated by replacing, or substituting, the hormones that the adrenal glands are not making.

-People with adrenal insufficiency should always carry identification stating their condition in case of an emergency.
+- People with adrenal insufficiency should always carry identification stating their condition, “adrenal insufficiency,” in case of an emergency, as well as the supplies necessary to administer an emergency corticosteroid injection.

 Hope through Research

-Researchers are evaluating the use of another adrenal hormone, dehydroepiandrosterone, in improving the health-related quality of life in people with adrenal insufficiency.
-Scientists are also studying the occurrence of "relative" adrenal insufficiency-below normal production of adrenal hormones during critical illness-to further define this type of adrenal insufficiency, develop diagnostic tests, and identify the best treatment options.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) conducts research on adrenal insufficiency.
+Scientists, funded under National Institutes of Health (NIH) clinical trial number NCT00156767, are studying the occurrence of “relative” adrenal insufficiency— below‑normal production of adrenal hormones during critical illness—to further define this type of adrenal insufficiency, develop diagnostic tests, and identify the best treatment options.

 For More Information

 Publications produced by the NIDDK are carefully reviewed by both NIDDK scientists and outside experts.
-This publication was reviewed by Karen Loechner, M.D., Ph.D., University of North Carolina at Chapel Hill.
+This publication was originally reviewed by Karen Loechner, M.D., Ph.D., The University of North Carolina at Chapel Hill.
+Constantine Stratakis, M.D., D.Med.
+Sci., scientific director, National Institute of Child Health and Human Development, NIH, reviewed the updated version of this publication.

 National Endocrine and Metabolic Diseases Information Service